 • Biography

-Bassist Edward Kass performs frequently with new music groups such as Ensemble Dal Niente and Callithumpian Consort, and at festivals such as Tanglewood Music Center, Lucerne Festival, and Pacific Music Festival.
-Since 2016, he has performed with soprano Nina Guo as Departure Duo, a duo committed to performing, commissioning and researching music written for soprano and double bass.
+Bassist Edward Kass performs frequently with such new music groups as Ensemble Dal Niente and The Callithumpian Consort and at such festivals as Tanglewood, Lucerne Festival, and the Pacific Music Festival.
+Since 2016, he has performed with soprano Nina Guo as Departure Duo, a duo committed to performing, commissioning, and researching music written for soprano and double bass.
 Recent duo performances include recitals at Spoleto Festival USA, Yellow Barn, Omaha Under the Radar, and KM28.
-Their commissioning work was recently recognized with a Chamber Music America Classical Commissioning Grant.
+Their commissioning work was recently recognized with a Chamber Music America Classical Commissioning Program grant.

 Marina Kifferstein